KaisenAmin/c_std/fmt/README.md

 Comprehensive documentation is provided, detailing the functionality and usage of each function in the library.
 It covers everything from basic string formatting to more advanced features like Unicode processing and file I/O operations.

-## Examples

-The library includes various examples demonstrating its capabilities.
-These range from simple formatted console output to complex operations involving dynamic strings and file I/O.

 ### Function Descriptions

 ### `void fmt_printf(const char* format, ...)`